Enforcing stationarity through the prior in vector autoregressions: Introduction

-When $m=1$ and $p=1$ or $p=2$, the stationary region is simple, with $\mathcal{C}_{1,1}$ representing the interval $(-1, 1)$, and $\mathcal{C}_{2,1}$ representing a triangle in the $(\phi_1, \phi_2)$-plane.
+When $m=1$ and $p=1$ or $p=2$, the stationary region is simple, with $\mathcal{C}_{1,1}$ representing the interval $(-1, 1)$, and $\mathcal{C}_{2,1}$ a triangle in the $(\phi_1, \phi_2)$-plane.
 However, increasing $m$ or $p$ further increases the complexity of the polynomial equation $\det \{ \matr{\phi}(u) \} = 0$ and hence the geometry of the stationary region.
-This causes a number of problems for Bayesian inference.
+This causes two main problems for Bayesian inference.
 First, because there are no standard distributions on $\mathcal{C}_{p,m}$, it is not generally possible to directly specify a prior over this space which encodes genuine beliefs.
-Notwithstanding this philosophical point, a second, computational challenge remains; designing efficient Markov chain Monte Carlo (MCMC) samplers with state space constrained to $\mathcal{C}_{p,m}$ is very difficult.
-In the univariate ($m=1$) case, \citet{Chi93} and \citet{CG94} address the latter difficulty by assigning a multivariate normal prior to $\matr{\Phi}$, truncated to the region $\mathcal{C}_{p,1}$.
-For $p>1$, the normalising constant cannot be evaluated in closed form and so the prior density is known only up to proportionality.
-An MCMC sampler is described which updates $\matr{\Phi}$ in a block with a multivariate normal proposal distribution, namely the full conditional distribution when the constraints are ignored; proposals that fall outside of $\mathcal{C}_{p,1}$ are rejected in the Metropolis acceptance step.
+Second, designing efficient Markov chain Monte Carlo (MCMC) samplers with state space constrained to $\mathcal{C}_{p,m}$ is very challenging.
+In the univariate ($m=1$) case, \citet{Chi93} addresses the latter difficulty by assigning a multivariate normal prior to $\matr{\Phi}$, truncated to the region $\mathcal{C}_{p,1}$.
+For $p>1$, the normalizing constant cannot be evaluated in closed form and so the prior density is known only up to proportionality.
+A sampler is described which updates $\matr{\Phi}$ in a block in which the proposal is the full conditional distribution when the constraints are ignored; proposals that fall outside of $\mathcal{C}_{p,1}$ are rejected in the Metropolis acceptance step.
 However, this will be efficient only if the proposal density is concentrated over $\mathcal{C}_{p,1}$.
 In the univariate case, \citet{Pic82} calculates the volume of the stationary region for the parameters of autoregressive (AR) models.
-In the special case where the error variance matrix $\matr{\Sigma}$ is diagonal, a trivial corollary of this result is that the volume of $\mathcal{C}_{p,m}$ is equal to $U_p^m$, in which $U_p = (M_1 M_3 \ldots M_{p-1})^2$ for $p$ even and $U_{p}=U_{p-1} M_{p}$ for $p$ odd, where $M_i = 2^i \left[ \{(i-1)/2\} ! \right]^2 / i!$.
+In the special case where the autoregressive coefficient matrices $\matr{\phi}_i$ are diagonal, a trivial corollary of this result is that the volume of the stationary region is equal to $U_p^m$, in which $U_p = (M_1 M_3 \cdots M_{p-1})^2$ for $p$ even and $U_{p}=U_{p-1} M_{p}$ for $p$ odd, where $M_i = 2^i \left[ \{(i-1)/2\} ! \right]^2 / i!$.
 This region becomes vanishingly small as $p$ increases and is likely to render an inferential scheme that is not tailored to the geometry of the problem highly inefficient.
-The natural way around this problem is to find a reparameterisation of the \VAR{m}{p} model which maps $\matr{\Phi} \in \mathcal{C}_{p,m}$ to a space with simpler constraints.
-Ideally, the new parameters should be interpretable to allow prior specification to be carried out in a meaningful way.
+A natural way around both of these problems is to find an interpretable reparameterization of the \VAR{m}{p} model which maps $\matr{\Phi} \in \mathcal{C}_{p,m}$ to a space which has simpler constraints and allows prior specification to be carried out in a meaningful way.